 Is there any man-made explanation the USAF can come up with following your research and pubslihing of the SUNRISE book that could explain the Roswell object of early July 1947 while accepting that it probably was a titanium-based shape-memory dark-grey alloy used in the Roswell foil?

 Good luck if the USAF can.

-Thus we are sure the official photos from General Ramey's office are not the original Roswell foil.
-It is too crinkly and bright silvery in colour.
-The shape-memory alloy has to be dark-grey in colour and smooth while the shape-memory effect activated at room temperature.
 The people who worked on Project Mogul did not mention shape-memory alloys in the manufacture of their weather balloons.
-If by some miraculous chance the USAF had worked on this type of alloy, for some reason it decided to go back to titanium after 1950 to build the first titanium jet aircraft in 1952 is not supporting the slightest possibility that the military had this knowledge in 1947.
+If anyone could have made the alloy, it would have to be the USAF.
+Unfortunately the decision by the USAF to go back to ordinary titanium to build the world's first titanium jet aircraft in 1952 is not supporting the slightest possibility that the military had this knowledge in 1947.
 If the Roswell object was man-made, it makes no sense to go backwards in their technological achievements after somehow making a titanium-based shape-memory alloy, and do it with such ease given the quantities used in the Roswell object.
 Whatever the USAF had manufactured by July 1947 would not be repeated for a long time until the technology was there.
 Instead a plain an ordinary titanium skin would be used for the fighter jet.
-So definitely no need for extremely high purity to reveal any special kind of property.
+So definitely no need for extremely high purity of the titanium alloy to reveal any special kind of property.
 Nice and easy for the USAF.
-Yet it suddenly chose to stop all work into a highly pure titanium-based shape-memory alloy after July 1947 on what we must presume was a secret military experiment on a new type of flying object all because of a silly lightning strike.
+Yet it does not explain the decision to suddenly stop all work into a highly pure titanium-based shape-memory alloy after July 1947 on what we must presume was a secret military experiment on a new type of flying object all because of a silly lightning strike.
 How odd?
 Why use such an expensive and tough shape-retaining alloy on a slow-moving weather balloon?
 Clearly the alloy must have been used in a high-speed object.
 That is the only reason to go to this trouble to make a large quantity of a tough shape-memory alloy.
 Yet this high-speed object was immediately abandoned not because the alloy failed miserably during the experiment, or the fact that it could not fly.
 Far from it.
 The object flew well and the alloy worked exactly as it was intended to retain the original shape of the object.
 Rather it was because of a humble lightning strike that brought down the object and possibly with pilots and crew onboard.
 Big deal?
 Ordinary civilian aircraft have been brought down by lightning strikes in the past.
 Today, there are solutions available to the problem.
 So why stop the military project all of a sudden?

 And why would a lightning strike bring down the object anyway?
 What is so special about the object itself that had attracted the lightning so easily and repeatedly according to the testimony of the rancher who heard the odd explosion?

 It is clear at this stage that something strange was found in early July 1947 in the New Mexico desert.
 The alloy is only just the beginning.
 The real issue appears to be the bodies.
 There is something special about these bodies recovered by the USAF and not just the alloy itself that has made it necessary to maintain secrecy to this day.

 The scientific literature indicates that AuCd is a shape memory metal discovered in 1932.
 This is 15 years before Roswell.
 So doesn't this prove the Roswell case is man-made?

 Not necessarily.
 For a start, AuCd is not tough enough to withstand the high temperatures of a blow torch or resist scratching and denting with a heavy sledgehammer as the military witnesses at Roswell AFB discovered.
 Furthermore the colour of AuCd is not dark-grey.
 It is, as you know, more yellowish thanks to its proportion of gold.
 It means that we are not dealing with AuCd.
 In fact, the only other shape-memory alloy discovered prior to the Roswell case is CuZn, but again this has the same problem as with AuCd regarding its lack of toughness properties.
-And neither alloy is of the dark-grey colour.
+And not even this alloy is of the dark-grey colour.

 The type of shape-memory we are talking about in relation to the Roswell case must be a lot tougher.
 This is a degree of toughness in an incredibly lightweight and newspaper thin foil that was never seen by anyone prior to July 1947.